The Iron Mistress: Cast

-Original novel
+Production

-Paul Wellman's novel was published in 1951.
-The Los Angeles Times called it "a rattling good story".
-The New York Times called it "an excellent quasi fictional biography from that skein of tangled legend and fact."
+Paul Wellman's bestselling novel The Iron Mistress was published in 1951.
+The Los Angeles Times called the book "a rattling good story" and The New York Times called it "an excellent quasi fictional biography from that skein of tangled legend and fact".

-The book became a best seller.
-Warner Bros bought the film rights and Errol Flynn was mentioned as a possible star.
-However Alan Ladd had also signed a contract with Warners; he read a copy of the novel and wanted to do it.
+Warner Bros. bought the film rights to the novel and Errol Flynn was mentioned as a possible star.
+However, Alan Ladd, who had recently signed a contract with the studio, read a copy of the novel and wanted to appear in the film adaptation.